maquinl/Microsoft-Copilot-Experience-pubsec/Instructions/Labs/Task_3_Create_a_Program_pitch_presentation.md

 1. In the Copilot pane that appears, several predefined prompts are available for you to choose from.
 Select the Create presentation from file prompt.

-1. Copy and paste the **TEALS Program proposal.docx** link after the words "Create a presentation from" and select **Send**.
+1. Copy and paste the **Program proposal.docx** link after the words "Create a presentation from" and select **Send**.

     the full prompt should looke like:

     ```text
-    Create a presentation from [Link to TEALS Program Rproposal.docx]
+    Create a presentation from [Link to Program Rproposal.docx]
     ```

 1. Copilot will start to create a slide presentation based on the Program Proposal document.
 In doing so, it displays the outline of the presentation and a list of features included in the presentation.
 These features may include speaker notes, images, layouts to organize slides, and a General sensitivity label.